 Can You Really Become a Graphic Designer in Three Months?

 It is possible to become an amateur Graphic Designer who is well on the road to becoming a professional Graphic Designer in about three months.
 In short, three months is what it will take to receive the professional training required to start building a set of competitive professional job materials.
-It is impossible to tell how long it will take you to find a position as a Graphic Designer or to get your job as a freelancer up and running, but three months is all it will take to set yourself up the skills to make this dream a reality.
+It is impossible to tell how long it will take you to find a position as a Graphic Designer or to get your job as a freelancer up and running, but three months is all it will take to set yourself up with the skills to make this dream a reality.
 In addition, students won’t be able to undertake this accelerated learning process on their own.
 They will need the assistance of professional instructors who can ensure that they are on the right track and learning the important skills at the correct pace.

 Finally, during this time, you’ll want to start constructing your job materials so that you can be prepared when you enter the job market.
 The most important aspect of this process will be taking the work you produce as you are learning these skills through hands-on professional training and compiling that work into a professional design portfolio.
-This can be the longest and most challenging part of the job search process, meaning that it is something to consider beginning working on during your first three-months of training.
+This can be the longest and most challenging part of the job search process, meaning that it is something to consider beginning work on during your first three months of training.

 Do I Need a Degree to Become a Graphic Designer?